-Cincinnati personal injury lawyer reviewing Pit Bull Injury and Dangerous Breed Attacks and Deaths
+Cincinnati, Ohio personal injury lawyer reviewing Pit Bull lawsuits and Dangerous Breed Attacks and Deaths

 According to the U.S. Centers for Disease Control and Prevention (CDC), more than 4.7 million dog-bite incidents occur in the United States each year.
 Of those attacks, 800,000 victims will seek medical attention, about half of which are children.
 Around 386,000 victims will need emergency medical treatment.
 These injuries are estimated to cost the nation more than $100 million annually.

 It is estimated that up to thirty fatalities occur every year due to dog attacks.
 According to a CDC report on dog-bite fatalities, pit bulls are responsible for more deaths than any other breed.

 A report published in the April 2011 issue of Annals of Surgery revealed that “attacks by pit bulls are associated with a higher risk of death than are attacks by other breeds of dogs.”
 The authors concluded that, “Strict regulation of pit bulls may substantially reduce the U.S. mortality rates related to dog bites.”

 Pit bulls have earned their reputation as vicious dogs.
 They were originally bred for hunting and attacking large animals like wild boar, for herding livestock and for pit fighting.